Analysis and X-ray tomography: X-ray tomography of vector fields

 \begin{ex} Complete the proof above by showing that $f=\nabla h$. \end{ex}

 In the proof above we needed to produce a potential~$h$ for the vector field~$f$.
+Finding the potential was easy, proving that it was a scalar was hard; this method of first relaxing one's definition and then restricting the conclusion at the end is not an uncommon method.
 The potential turned out to be essentially the integral function~$u^f$.
-In fact, we have $u^f=-\pi^*h$.
-The hardest part was showing that~$u^f$ can be considered as a scalar function on~$\Omega$.
+This is a function on the sphere bundle~$S\Omega$, and the core of the proof was the conclusion that $u^f=-\pi^*h$ for some scalar function~$h$.

 \begin{ex} Let~$f_0$ be a scalar function and~$f_1$ a vector field.
 Their sum is not a very reasonable object at first, and it can be considered just as a formal sum.
-How can you consider $f_0+f_1$ as a function on~$S\R^n$?
-How should we define $\xrt(f_0+f_1)$?
+How can you consider $f=f_0+f_1$ as a function on~$S\R^n$?
+How should we define $\xrt f$?
 What does reversing orientation of~$\gamma$ do to~$\xrt f(\gamma)$?

 Assume now that~$f_0$ and~$f_1$ are smooth and compactly supported.
 Using previously obtained results, argue why $\xrt(f_0+f_1)=0$ implies that $f_0=0$ and $f_1=\nabla h$ for some $h\in C_c^\infty(\R^n)$.
 (It is possible to use the Pestov identity to prove results like this, but here it is easier to study orientation reversals and apply theorems~\ref{xrtthm:pestov} and~\ref{thm:vf}.) \end{ex}